-Gene drives can also be used to eliminate invasive species by introducing a gene that only allows females to produce male offspring.
-Within a few years, Asian carp could be eliminated from the Great Lakes or goats could be eliminated from the Galapagos – because there’d be no females left to reproduce.
+Scientists can also use Gene drives to eliminate invasive species by introducing a gene that only allows females to produce male offspring. so within few years, they can eliminate Asian carp from the Great Lakes or goats from the Galapagos – because there’d be no females left to reproduce.
 Luckily, this is far less likely to happen in slow-reproducing animals, like humans or elephants.

 There are three main concerns with using gene drives to change the genetic makeup of a population:

 - Over-efficacy.
 Gene drives are so effective that an accidental release could change an entire species quickly.
 For example, if a few invasive species with the all-male gene drive made it back to their native habitat, they could wipe out the native population.
 A labratory escape could be catastrophic.

 - Gene Flow.
 Genes don’t just affect a single species – neighboring species often interbreed.
 This isn’t catastrophic if the gene you promote is relatively harmless to the species itself, like malaria resistance in mosquitos spreading to a different species of mosquito.
 Scientists eliminate invasive species using the all-male gene drive, could be devastating.

 - Malicious Use.
 Gene drives are shockingly easy to pull off – an undergraduate can handle the science.
 So far, scientists have been cautious and responsible with the science.
 But that might not always be true.